 Tren turned to bolt and made it two steps before it reached him.
 It snatched him up and ran.

 The Tath's arm around his chest squeezed the breath out of him, but Tren kicked and beat at its tough skin, half-blind with terror.
 It reached a tree and leapt ten paces up the trunk, sunk claws into the bark, and started to climb one-handed.

-Moon was perched on the trunk just above them, spines bristled, tail flicking.
+Moon perched on the trunk just above them, spines bristled, tail flicking.
 The ridges down his back had turned into black scaled wings, now partly extended.

 The Tath growled defiance, and Moon dropped on its head.

 Looking up into the Tath's face, Tren saw its expression turn from anger to horror as black-bronze claws clamped onto its skull, sinking into the skin of its forehead.
 Moon's spiny head whipped around, fangs sinking into the Tath's neck.
 His weight jerked it off the tree, it lost its grip on Tren, and they were all tumbling toward the ground.